-\begin{convention} For the rest of the paper when we refer to a space to be $\delta$-hyperbolic (or simply hyperbolic) we shall mean (1) $\delta$-hyperbolic (resp. hyperbolic) in the sense of Rips if $X$ is a geodesic metric space and (2) $\delta$-hyperbolic (resp. hyperbolic) in the sense of Gromov if $X$ is not a geodesic metric space.
+\begin{convention} For the rest of the paper a $\delta$-hyperbolic (or simply hyperbolic) space will refer either to (1) a $\delta$-hyperbolic (resp. hyperbolic) space in the sense of Rips if it is a geodesic metric space or (2) a $\delta$-hyperbolic (resp. hyperbolic) space in the sense of Gromov if it is not a geodesic metric space.
 However, in this case the space will be assumed to be a length space.
 The constant $\delta$ will be referred to as the {\em hyperbolicity constant} for the space involved.